- What Is Egg Freezing?

 Most doctors would agree that the best age to freeze eggs is below 38.
 In fact, many centres have a cutoff age of 38-40 for freezing eggs.
 This is because eggs harvested from women under 38 are more fertile and have greater chances of a successful outcome after thawing.
 Also, the number of eggs can be expected to be harvested before age 38 than in the forties.
 Once a woman crosses 40, the chances of harvesting enough good quality eggs for egg freezing as well as the chances of getting pregnant are reduced.

-How Many Eggs to Store for Achieving Pregnancy?
+How Many Eggs Should be Stored for Achieving Pregnancy?

 A woman below 38 normally produces 10-20 eggs per menstrual cycle.
-The vitrification or thawing rates and egg fertilization rates vary between 75-80%, i.e. out of 10 frozen eggs, 7-8 can be thawed and about 5-6 can be fertilized.
-Not all fertilized embryos can be implanted, however.
+The vitrification or thawing rates and egg fertilisation rates vary between 75-80%, i.e. out of 10 frozen eggs, 7-8 can be thawed, and about 5-6 can be fertilised.
+Not all fertilised embryos can be implanted, however.
 Hence, it is recommended to store at least 8-10 eggs for each planned attempt at pregnancy.
-And it is better to freeze more eggs with increasing age to increase the chances of pregnancy, while also weighing other factors such as cost, etc.
+And, it is better to freeze more eggs with increasing age to increase the chances of pregnancy, while also weighing other factors, such as the cost.

 How Long Can You Freeze the Eggs?